 Foundations Pre-Course - This course is a required pre-requisite to attend the Foundations of HIV Counseling and Testing Course (FCT).
 This online course is self-paced and focuses on key skills and topics that will provide necessary background knowledge before attending the face-to-face course.
 Topics include:

 This course is designed for participants attending the Foundations of HIV Counseling and Testing (FCT) course.
 Completion of the Foundations Pre-Course is required at least 3 business days prior to the start of the FCT course.
 Completion of the course requires completion of all available units and the final survey.
 Persons who do not finish the available units of the Pre-Course risk not getting a certificate of completion for FCT.
 Participants completing the Pre-Course as a job requirement should print a certificate for their employee file.
 The course may take up to 4.5 hours to complete.
-When all units of this course are available on-line, there will be five required units and one optional unit (Hep C Results).
+There are five required units and one optional unit (Hep C Results).
 Participants should plan to spend up to 1.5 hours per unit.

 HIV Case Management 101: A Foundation - This course provides an overview for case managers to serve their clients effectively.
 Case managers will gain practical knowledge about the HIV infection, learn how drugs treat the virus, and understand antiretroviral therapy guidelines.
 The course also covers funding and planning for client services as well as available support services.
 Case managers will learn about the variety of services available and what case managers are expected to do for clients.
 At the end of the training, case managers will understand the disease and have the critical thinking skills required to meet their clients' needs.
 The online course is available through the TRAIN Texas system.
 Part B funded case managers are required to complete this training with a 70% score within six (6) months of hire.